cargovision/.github/profile/README.md

 <p align="center">
   <img src="assets/logo_bgwhite.png"/>
-  <h1 align="center">CargoVision</h1>
+  <h1 align="center">Cargovision</h1>
 </p>

 **Smarter, Faster, Safer Container Inspections with AI**

-CargoVision is an AI-powered mobile and web platform designed to analyze X-ray images of shipping containers, enabling real-time detection of structural damage and illegal items.
+Cargovision is an AI-powered mobile and web platform designed to analyze X-ray images of shipping containers, enabling real-time detection of structural damage and illegal items.
 It automates the entire inspection workflow — from image analysis to report generation — enhancing efficiency, accuracy, and security in cargo logistics.

 ---